Fatehpur, Yamunanagar: Infrastructure

 Like all other villages of the state, Fatehpur has concrete roads and paved streets.
 Solar street lights are installed in every corner of the village under the Surya Urja Scheme.
 There is a government school in the village which provides education up to matriculation standard.
 It was established in 1983.
 The village has a post office, an old age home and a veterinary hospital.
 Separate chaupals have been built for Kambojs and Valmikis.
 There is also a community hall in the village which is hardly used by anyone.

 Gram panchayat

 Fatehpur is a gram panchayat.
 Fatehpur is the only village under this gram panchayat.
 Nambardar is the government appointed caretaker of the village and is usually the most respected person of the village.
 The sarpanch is the elected head of this panchayat.
 Members of the panchayat or panchs are elected every five years along with the sarpanch.
 Ch.
 Naresh Kamboj is the present nambardar of Fatehpur and Ch.
 Chotu Ram was elected Sarpanch in Jan 2016.

 Jurisdiction

-Fatehpur comes under the parliamentary constituency of Ambala and legislative assembly Yamuna Nagar.
+Fatehpur falls under the parliamentary constituency of Ambala and legislative assembly Yamuna Nagar.
 The present member of parliament is Rattan Lal Kataria and the MLA is Ghanshyam Das.
-It comes under ward no.11 of Zila Parishad, Yamuna Nagar and ward no.12 of Panchayat Samiti.
+It falls under ward no.11 of Zila Parishad, Yamuna Nagar and ward no.12 of Panchayat Samiti.
 It is also a part of tehsil Jagadhri.